Rated 2.6 out of 5

 2.6 Stars out of 5

-- by Termie , a month agoRated 1 out of 5absolutely no effect - close browser, open browser, all super cookies still there
+- by Termie , 4 months agoRated 1 out of 5absolutely no effect - close browser, open browser, all super cookies still there

-Developer responseposted a month agoThanks for reporting this problem.
+Developer responseposted 4 months agoThanks for reporting this problem.
 This used to work, but I can reproduce the problem.
 Flash Shared Objects are still deleted correctly when the "Clear Flash Cookies" extension is first installed or disabled and then re-enabled, but no longer on browser startup.
 I expect this is a Firefox or Flash regression.
 I file a new Firefox bug: https://bugzilla.mozilla.org/show_bug.cgi?id=1630750

-- by BlindBat, 9 months agoRated 1 out of 5Does not work practically, it seems the only protection now is to use ccleaner and create a custom delete of the flash cookies folder, BRING BACK Better Privacy.
+- by BlindBat, a year agoRated 1 out of 5Does not work practically, it seems the only protection now is to use ccleaner and create a custom delete of the flash cookies folder, BRING BACK Better Privacy.

 Firefox equally to blame for selling soul to the trackers, I do not want to have to disable till the next session, I want to disable forever.